MystiaFin/MystiaFin/README.md

 Heya, Welcome to my profile <br />
-Feel free to checkout my projects =w=
+Feel free to checkout my projects =w= <br />

-I do full stack, also an unproudly a Linux elitist in some way.
+I do full-stack dev.
+Also, an unproud Linux elitist.